These are anxious times. I hope you are well, taking care of yourselves, and finding a way to connect with people you love.

 The bad news: It will be a total FFT for you, your team, your school, and your district.
 The wheels will fall off.
 It will NOT go as planned.
-And, for those of you asking students to get dressed and sit in front of the computer for 8-10 hours, as if they’re in class . . .
-I hate to have to tell you – that is NEVER going to happen.
-Neurologically – it’s screen time.
+And for those of you asking students to get dressed and sit in front of the computer for 8 to 10 hours, as if they’re in class, I hate to have to tell you—that is NEVER going to happen.
+Neurologically, it’s screen time.
 Have you ever been in the same room with someone who has played Minecraft for 4 or 5 or 6 hours?
 Non-human.

 Here’s the good news: If you’re someone who is driven to show up for your students and connect, if you’re willing to be a learner, if you’re willing to stay curious, if you’re willing to change course (478 times in one semester or one week), YOU WILL TOTALLY CRUSH IT!

 After 20 years, every online class I teach is still a partial FFT for me.
 You can take all the classes on distance learning and get a Ph.D. in distributed pedagogy, but here’s what I know: Sometimes it works and sometimes it does not.
 And it mostly works if you can be nimble and change course.

 My three big key insights for distance learning are:

 - Use the first few days to build a container.
 NO content teaching.
 Just set up the ground rules together in a way that lets students experience some of the functionality of the classroom.
 Practice raising hands, keeping yourself on mute, changing how you see each other.
 “Let’s work together to create a space that feels brave, safe, and connected.
 This is new and awkward for all of us—including me.
 We can start with a list of what’s OK in here and what’s not.”
 Maybe you can even start with a check-in: Give us one word that describes how you’re feeling about school being online?
 Great practice of speaking and muting and following along.